szafranski/RH-ota/docs/FAQ.md

 If you have Arduinos from few different batches (they are often different color-wise etc) try to remove variables.
 Use those from same batch, check.
 Use those from different one, check.

 ### 5. Everything can just "be broken"
 Assume that one Arduino is broken and try with other ones.
-Remove it and check etc.
+Remove one and check etc.

 ### * You can handle that :) *
 Remember - when everyting is configured properly hardware and software -wise it just HAVE TO work.
 Don't be frustrated, check 3 times, have fun.
 It works :)